lorin/epidemic-register/README.md

 # Beating the CAP theorem: the epidemic register

+*Note: This is currently a work in progress.*

 The CAP theorem states that distributed data structures cannot have all three of the following properties: